dingusdk/haihcviewer/info.md

 ihcviewer:
 ```

-And you will of course need to have [IHC configured in Home Assistant](https://www.home-assistant.io/integrations/ihc/).
+And you MUST have [IHC configured in Home Assistant](https://www.home-assistant.io/integrations/ihc/).